-When I was experimenting with this No-Bake Cranberry Mousse Cheesecake, I realized I had come close to no bake cheesecake with some of my other recipes.
-Such as the filling in the Pumpkin Spice Whoopie Pies, and the cream cheese frosting used to adorn the Pumpkin Cupcakes with Whipped Ganache Frosting, and Caramel Apple Zucchini Muffins.
+When I was experimenting with this no-bake cheesecake, I realized I had come close to no bake cheesecake with some of my other recipes.
+Such as the filling in the pumpkin spice whoopie pies, and the cream cheese frosting used to adorn the pumpkin cupcakes, and caramel apple zucchini muffins.
 Though the recipes for all are not completely identical, the concept is the same – whipped cream cheese folded in with whipped cream.
 Easy enough.

 I said it was easy to make make no bake cheesecake, and I meant it. 🙂 A few tips to get you started: